TEAMMATES/teammates/docs/cron-setup.md

 ## Format 2: Copy-Paste (Unix Cron)

-Use these expressions with cron-job.org, Cloud Scheduler, GitHub Actions, etc. Build the full URL as `https://your-teammates-app.com/auto/<path>`.
+Use these expressions with your scheduler of choice (e.g. Google Cloud Scheduler).
+Build the full URL as `https://your-teammates-app.com/auto/<path>`.

 ```
 # Timezone: Asia/Singapore (set in your scheduler)